rejaafsar/EP_ML/README.md

 # EP_ML
-Characterization of Exceptional Points using Neural Network We upload all the data and relevant codes and Neural Network models correspondes to our paper (arXiv:https://arxiv.org/abs/2305.00776).
+Here we upload all the data and relevant codes and Neural Network models correspondes to our paper "Characterization of Exceptional Points using Neural Network" (arXiv:https://arxiv.org/abs/2305.00776).